Chair’s Introduction

 Purpose, Values and Culture

-The Board continues to monitor how the purpose, vision, strategy and values align to the Group’s culture (the section below contains further details).
-We have a talented mix of employees from diverse backgrounds with a range of skills and experience, which brings a high level of innovation and collaboration.
+I would like to thank all colleagues within the team for their unwavering commitment, enthusiasm and passion – together we uphold our Purpose.
 The Group is supportive of, and recognises the importance of diversity, including gender, ethnicity, nationality, skills and experience.
 This is evident from the diverse, inclusive and breadth and depth of skills and experience within the team and we aim to ensure that we continue to attract diverse talent into The Craneware Group.

 Section 172 and Stakeholder Engagement